This webpage aims to help parishes consider options for face-to-face and online sacramental preparation.

 Session 4: Preparing for the liturgy – Reconciliation – a new start, examination of conscience

-Covers the four parts of the Mass and the four ways Jesus is present in the Eucharist (Mass) and the rituals for each part of the Mass.
+Covers the four parts of the Mass and the four ways Jesus is present during Mass and the rituals for each part of the Mass.

 Session 1: Introductory rites – Jesus is present in the people who gather to worship